bbusschots/bartificer.ip.js/README.md

 This function returns the broadcast address of a subnet as an IP object.

+An error is thrown if this function is called on a subnet with a `/32` mask because single host subnets don't have broadcast addresses.

 ### .broadcastAsString() ###

 	var ipString = net1.broadcastAsString();